Campbellford Waterfront Houses

 2 baths

 Cross Streets: Bradley Bay Road & Kelleher Road. ** Directions: County Road 8, South on Bradley Bay Road, Right on Godden, keep straight to end of Bradley Bay Road, turn left on Hickory Bay Road near end.
-Imagine waking up to the sounds of nature and enjoying a coffee on your deck, where you
+Imagine waking up to the gentle sounds of nature and enjoying your morning coffee on a

 Cheryl Carrier,Re/max Quinte Ltd.